Master–slave morality: Master morality

-Nietzsche defined master morality as the morality of the strong-willed.
+Nietzsche defined master morality as the morality of the dominant, aristocratic warrior-rulers, especially in ancient societies.
 He criticizes the view (which he identifies with contemporary British ideology) that good is everything that is helpful, and bad is everything that is harmful.
-He argues proponents of this view have forgotten its origins and that it is based merely on habit: what is useful has always been defined as good, therefore usefulness is goodness as a value.
 He writes that in the prehistoric state "the value or non-value of an action was derived from its consequences" but that ultimately "[t]here are no moral phenomena at all, only moral interpretations of phenomena."
-For strong-willed men, the "good" is the noble, strong, and powerful, while the "bad" is the weak, cowardly, timid, and petty.
+According to Nietzsche, in its original meaning, good meant noble, strong, and powerful, while the "bad" is the weak, cowardly, timid, and petty.

-The essence of master morality is nobility.
+For Nietzsche, the essence of master morality is nobility, that is, the qualities typical of and suitable to the dominant warrior-aristocrats.
 Other qualities that are often valued in master morality are open-mindedness, courage, truthfulness, trustworthiness, and an accurate sense of one's self-worth.
 Master morality begins in the "noble man", with a spontaneous idea of the good; then the idea of bad develops as what is not good.
-"The noble type of man experiences itself as determining values; it does not need approval; it judges, "what is harmful to me is harmful in itself"; it knows itself to be that which first accords honour to things; it is value-creating."
-In master morality, people define the good based on whether it benefits them and their pursuit of self-defined personal excellence.
-Insofar as something is helpful to the strong-willed man, it is like what he values in himself; therefore, the strong-willed man values such things as good because they aid him in a life-long process of self-actualization through the will to power.
+"The noble type of man experiences itself as determining values; it does not need approval; it judges, 'what is harmful to me is harmful in itself', it knows itself to be that which first accords honour to things; it is value-creating."
+In other words, the masters value as inherently good all those qualities which, when possessed by them, increase their power or feeling of power, and as bad all those qualities which, if possessed by them, would reduce their power.
+The nobles define the good based on whether the existence of that quality within them helps the further development of his personal excellence.

+In short, master morality identifies "good" with "powerful", to the point that even enemies were considered "good" if they were powerful (and a noble man knows he needs enemies and rivals in order to become stronger).
+For instance, Nietzsche argues that in the Iliad, both the Trojan heroes and the Greek heroes considered each other as "good", even though they were fighting on opposite sides.

+While the nobles did feel there existed mutual obligations among peers (fellow aristocrats), they did not have a concept of "evil" per se: if one of their own acted outside that boundary, they were perceived to be mad (possibly a madness caused by the gods, as is often the case in the Greek mythos), rather than worthy of moral blame: the other members could imprison or kill him as a matter of self-preservation, but was not held responsible for his action.